 Everyone’s responsibility.
 Doors have been left open, alarms not set, things gone missing too often.
 The alarm system is looked after by Bevan Tomm.
 Locks and keys for the clubhouse are usually the domain of Larry Runnals.

-Club History Archives – Millie Watson
+Club History Archives – Millie Watson and Steve Stewart

 The club would welcome help from anyone interested.
 We have 55 years of very inconsistent archives, spread among members, former members, the clubhouse etc. We need someone to gather the club’s history in one place, organise and create a mini-museum of sorts.

 Relationships with other Organisations